CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ** Changes **

 * All kinds of far-reaching changes for employees can change their way of handling information, business processes, IT and other devices.
 These include, for example, restructuring, dismissals, changes of tasks or superiors.
-If the analysis reveals that employees behave differently than it makes sense from a security point of view, there are several ways to deal with it.
+If the analysis shows that employees behave differently than it makes sense from a security point of view, there are various ways to deal with it.
 Attempts should be made to change the behavior of employees.
-On the other hand, in many cases it may be simpler to redesign the security policies or workflows and make them more secure.
+On the other hand, in many cases it may be easier to redesign the security policies or workflows and make them more secure.

 Those responsible for awareness-raising and training programs should clarify whether and to what extent they want to use their own staff or external providers as trainers.
 In addition, the form of training must be determined.
 If a program includes several awareness-raising and training activities, a training coordinator should be appointed.
 In addition, various offerings from training providers should have been compared, which are the best in terms of content, quality and price.
-The awareness-raising or training activities carried out should be evaluated by the participants and their experiences regularly evaluated internally.
+The awareness-raising or training activities carried out should be evaluated by the participants and regularly evaluated internally.

 If one's own employees are to be used as trainers, they must have the necessary specialist knowledge and be able to convey this knowledge in a target group-oriented manner.
 In addition to the required information security knowledge, trainers must have strong didactic, methodological and communication skills.
 In particular, awareness-raising activities require sufficient knowledge of the institution, its safety culture and business processes.
 It is important that coaches master the language of their respective target audience, ie be able to put the information security aspects to be trained in the respective work and project contexts.
-Internal trainers must be given the time they need to not only carry out awareness-raising and training, but also prepare and evaluate it.
+Internal trainers need to get the time they need to not only do awareness-raising and training, but also prepare and evaluate it.

 For cost or qualification reasons, it may be more advantageous, at least initially, to have the training carried out by external specialists.
 Already in the planning phase it has to be clarified which financial resources are available for it.
 The external trainers should be carefully selected based on content, quality and price criteria and prepared for their task.
 In particular, they must be provided with the necessary institutional background.
 Internal speakers can use these courses as an accompaniment to prepare for their own efforts.
 External resources for awareness-raising or training also require internal resources.
 It should be named a responsible training coordinator who